Why your vault password matters

 You don't need to share your password now, but your family should know:

-- That Local Legacy Vault exists on your computer
+- That Local Legacy Vault exists on your device

 - What kind of information it contains

-- Where to find the master password when needed
+- Where to find the vault password when needed

 - That they should NOT try to guess—they only get a few attempts

-Never store your master password: In a text file on your computer, in your email, in cloud notes, or anywhere that could be hacked or lost with your computer.
+Never store your vault password: In a text file on your computer, in your email, in cloud notes, or anywhere that could be hacked or lost with your computer.